carlomarxdk/trilemma-of-truth/README.md

 python compress_activations.py model=llama-3-8b # see configs/activations.yaml for all the paramaters
 ```

-This method reduces the size of the file by 15-20%.
+This method reduces the size of the file by 15-60% (earlier layers have lower compression rate).

 #### 2. Run zero-shot prompt (and collect scores)